CoboGlobal/cobo-mpc-callback-server-v2-template/cobo-mpc-event-server-java/README.md

-# cobo-mpc-callback-server-v2-java
+# cobo-mpc-event-server-java

 ## Overview

+This is a Java implementation of the TSS Node event server.
+When `event` are configured in the TSS Node, the TSS Node will generate different events during its operation and send them to the event server.
-This is a Java implementation of the TSS Node callback server.
-It provides a basic template for handling TSS Node requests and can be customized according to specific business requirements.
+It provides a basic template for handling TSS Node event and can be customized according to specific business requirements.

 ## Requirements